dantiel/aethercodex/hermetic.manifest.md

 - Run RSpec: `bundle exec rspec <spec_file>`
 - Run IRB: `bundle exec irb`
 - _Use Rubocop_ to improve code quality. run (global) from root dir, not from support dir: `rubocop <file>`
+- the UI (pythia) uses coffeescript, hence alter the coffeescript and NOT javascript file and compile by `forge.sh`

 **NOTICE: when making code changes on the running environment in this project the modules and classes are not automatically reloaded, hence when you change some code the user must restart the system manually for the changes to take effect**